theo-armour/ucsf2/pookeepon-go/README.md

 ### [PooKeepOn-Go R4]( https://theo-armour.github.io/ucsf2/pookeepon-go/pookeepon-go-r4.html )

 * Load 'water.jpg' image and apply as a texture to all six organs
+* The current 'base' version - r5 and r6 are simple variations on this release

 ![]( water.jpg =100x* )